Infections in People With Cancer

 Today, radiation treatments are most often given over many sessions rather than in one large dose.
 This helps decrease the amount of skin and tissue damage, immune suppression, and the risk of infections.

-Immunotherapy is also known as biotherapy or biologic therapy.
-It’s given to make your immune system better able to recognize and attack cancer cells.
+Immunotherapy is sometimes used to make your immune system better able to recognize and attack cancer cells.
 This can be done by helping your own immune system work harder or smarter, or by giving you things like man-made immune system proteins.
 Immunotherapy is sometimes used by itself to treat cancer, but it’s often used along with or after another type of treatment to add to its effects.

 These treatments promote immune reactions against cancer cells, but sometimes they change the way the immune system works.
 Because of this, people who get biologic therapies may be at risk for immune suppression.

-Hematopoietic stem cell transplant (HSCT) is the term now used to include bone marrow transplant (BMT), peripheral blood stem cell transplant (PBSCT), and umbilical cord blood stem cell transplant (UCBSCT).
+Stem cell transplant (SCT) is the term now used to include bone marrow transplant (BMT), peripheral blood stem cell transplant (PBSCT), and umbilical cord blood stem cell transplant (UCBSCT).
 These transplants allow doctors to use very high doses of chemo and/or total body irradiation (TBI) to try to kill all the cancer cells in the body.

 In the process of killing the cancer cells, the blood-forming stem cells of the patient’s normal bone marrow are also killed.
 Because of this, stem cells (either from the blood or bone marrow) are removed from the patient and saved before the high-dose chemo is given.
 Or, stem cells may be taken from a donor or banked umbilical cord blood.
 Once the cancer cells are killed, the saved or donated stem cells are given to the patient so that blood cells can be made and the immune system rebuilt.